-Things to do near the High Line
+Best things to do near the High Line in NYC

 The shows at this club—located right underneath the High Line (hence the name) span burlesque performers, lit readings and musical acts.
-(Steve Martin recently brought his ukulele stylings to the club.)
+(Steve Martin brought his ukulele stylings to the club.)
 The venue also offers a full menu (and some shows do require a $10 food or drink purchase if you want to snag a table).

 This strip of waterfront park stretches from Battery Park to 59th Street, allowing you to walk, bike or skate while looking at the Hudson River and New Jersey.
 There are flowers, benches, piers and lots of programs—including youth sports and kayak rides in the river.

 Improv shows at the UCB are a rite of passage for many NYC comedians; funny folks who've performed on its tiny stage include Aziz Ansari, Horatio Sanz, Amy Poehler (one of the theater's cofounders) and 30 Rock's Jack McBrayer.
-You really can't go wrong with any of the offerings, but if you've never been before, it's worth staking out a spot for ASSSSCAT 3000 (Sun 7:30, 9:30pm; 7:30pm $10; 9:30pm free, a limited number of tickets are distributed at 8:15pm).
-Originally started by the original UCB members, the long-running show regularly features guests whom you may recognize from Saturday Night Live, The Colbert Report and more.
+You really can't go wrong with any of the offerings.

 New York’s shiny, dystopian neighborhood, Hudson Yards has a handful of attractions like a one-million-square-foot retail center with over 100 places to go shopping in NYC, new mouthwatering restaurants and a five-acre smart park and Vessel—a climbable beehive.